AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

  Commonly used with types derived from classes \alib{lang;DbgCriticalSections}.

  \note
-    If compiler symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS is not set, this macro is still defined with debug-builds.
+    If the compiler-symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS is not set, this macro is still defined with debug-builds.
-    In this case, namespace function\alib{DbgAssertSingleThreaded} is invoked.
+    In this case, namespace function\alib{assert::SingleThreaded} is invoked.
-    This detects multithreaded use of a non-supporting \alibdist.
+    This detects multithreaded use of a non-supporting \alibbuild.

  @see
    - Sibling macros \ref ALIB_DCS_WITH, \ref ALIB_DCS_SHARED, \ref ALIB_DCS_ACQUIRE, etc.